Medical Examiner’s Office Procedures for Possible Infectious Disease Cases Including COVID-19

 All deaths that are reported to the Snohomish County Medical Examiner’s Office (SCMEO) are screened for the possibility of an infectious cause.
 The following are some of the criteria being used to identify possible COVID-19 related deaths:

-If a decedent meets any of the above criteria, the Snohomish Health District is notified and a SCMEO medical investigator responds to the scene and transports the decedent to the SCMEO for further examination/testing.
+If a decedent meets any of the above criteria, the Snohomish County Health Department is notified and a SCMEO medical investigator responds to the scene and transports the decedent to the SCMEO for further examination/testing.
 Upon arriving to the SCMEO, the decedents are placed in a special isolation refrigerator.
 The decision to perform an autopsy or test for the COVID-19 virus, or other viruses such as influenza, is made on a case-by-case basis in consultation with public health authorities.

 If an autopsy is performed, the pathologist and autopsy technicians performing the examination use the same standard personal protective equipment (PPE) that is used during routine autopsies.
 The exams are conducted in an isolated, negative pressure, autopsy suite utilizing airborne precautions.
 The suite is disinfected thoroughly following each exam.